MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 # Assign policies to your users in Microsoft Teams

 > [!NOTE]
-> **One of the Microsoft Teams features discussed in this article, [policy assignment to groups](#assign-a-policy-to-a-group), is currently only available in limited preview.
-The Powershell cmdlets for this feature are in the pre-release Teams PowerShell module.**
+> **One of the Microsoft Teams features discussed in this article, [policy assignment to groups](#assign-a-policy-to-a-group), is currently only available in private preview.
+The Powershell cmdlets for this feature are in the pre-release Teams PowerShell module.** To stay on top of the release status of this feature, check out the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=61185).

 As an admin, you use policies to control the Teams features that are available to users in your organization.
 For example, there are calling policies, meeting policies, and messaging policies, to name just a few.